Anderson-Andre-P/Anderson-Andre-P/README.md

 <h1>Hello, my name is Anderson André!</h1>

 As a software developer named Anderson André, I have a background in Information Systems and a passion for developing efficient and effective software solutions.
-My technical skills cover a broad range of areas, including containerization, version control, data analysis, machine learning, database management, and software design.
+My technical skills cover a broad range of areas, including OOP, version control, database management and software design (MVC & MVVM).
 I am also familiar with various agile methodologies and project management frameworks such as Scrum.

 Previously, I worked as a mobile and web developer at a software production company, where I was responsible for developing application screens and functionalities using modern frameworks and libraries.
 I also have experience in fixing bugs and troubleshooting issues in existing software systems.
 Apart from my professional experience, I am always working on personal projects to improve my skills and keep up with the latest trends and advancements in the industry.